taypreul/taypreul.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working for the Wisconsin DNR as a Fisheries Research Scientist conducting research to fulfill management goals for the state.
-I am most interested in improving our mechanistic understanding of how population dynamics and anthropogenic factors affect the trajectory of fish communities over time.
+I currently work for the Wisconsin DNR Office of Applied Science as a Fisheries Research Scientist.
+We work in tandem with the WIDNR Bureau of Fisheries Management, federal, and tribal partners to investigate fisheries concerns across the state.
+I am most interested in improving our mechanistic understanding of external and anthropogenic factors affect the trajectory of fish communities over time.
+I have worked on topics such as Walleye recruitment and egg quality, coarse woody habitat additions, and collaborative technical projects.
+I am currently working on a myriad of different topics, all related to alleviating threats to fish communities (and the human communities that rely on them).

 ---